N9EWO Review :

 There are 1000 regular memory channels, 23 search band memories.
 More confusion sets in on how to select the search mode.
 This is done in menu # 8.

 The AOR-mini is a very good solidly made pocket handheld.
 But the excessive receiver phase noise , CTCSS/DSC bug (as covered above), and generally confusing operation are gremlins that do not help the final score for me.

 Yes as far as wideband handheld's go, its FM and SW reception were a bit above average (with a limited added wire antenna on SW or telescopic whip on FM).

 However I feel that the much lower cost Icom IC-R6 was a far better deal in a similar size package with proper CTCSS tone/DCS decoding and I bet lower receiver phase noise (not tested).
-Even my historical Icom IC-Q7A transceiver does a better job all-round as a wide band receiver in a similar size package (minus real HF coverage).
-But keep in mind Icom's normally do not do well at all for any "DX" FMBC performance.
+Even the historical Icom IC-Q7A transceiver does a better job all-round as a wide band receiver in a similar size package (minus real HF coverage).

 Discontinued Receiver (reprieve of model : September 2015)